adosar/aidsorb/docs/source/getting_started.rst

     achieves good predictive performance with less training data than more generic representations, at the cost of reduced generality.

+.. dropdown:: Energy voxels example

     .. raw:: html
         :file: images/pes_plotly.html

     The above energy image represents IRMOF-1.
-You can hover :fa:`arrow-pointer;
-fa-beat-fade` over the figure to play with it.
+You can hover 🖱️ over the figure to play with it.

 .. _tutorial: